realityexpander/How_to_program_from_ground_up/03-Hardware.md

     >   - https://www.youtube.com/watch?v=_3cNcmli6xQ

   - ROM (Read-Only Memory)
-    - Used to hold the basic software to start ("boot") the computer (sometimes called "firmware")
+    - ROM is used to hold the basic software to start ("boot") the computer (sometimes called "firmware")
     - The values of each memory location are programmed, or "burned" into the ROM and usually cannot be changed.
     - Most ROMs cannot be changed
     - Some changed only once like PROMs (Programmable Read-Only Memory)